capshaw/recipes/README.md

 ## To Use

 Simply run `server.py`.
 You'll probably need root credentials.
+Visit `localhost` with your browser of choice to see a list of recipes.

 ## To Add Recipes